-Do I Want to Be a Film Director?
+Should I Be a Film Director?

 Step 1: Earn Bachelor's Degree

-Film programs typically explore additional areas of filmmaking, such as editing, cinematography, production and acting.
+Although not required for all positions, individuals can benefit from formal training through bachelor's degree programs in film, cinema, or other related majors.
+Attending an undergraduate program will give an aspiring director the opportunity to learn essential skills and work under the supervision of mentors.
+Programs typically explore additional areas of filmmaking, such as editing, cinematography, production, and acting.
 Many programs emphasize hands-on learning by having students practice techniques with equipment similar to what they'll be using in the industry.
 Students may also consider majoring in communications programs with a concentration in film.

 Step 2: Consider Graduate Film Studies

 Graduate film studies allow students greater freedom and the opportunity to focus on their professional and creative interests.
 Programs accept students who don't have an undergraduate degree in film studies, but may require a creative portfolio.
 Similar to bachelor's programs, graduate programs involve hands-on learning in screenwriting, producing, and directing.
 Many programs have faculty members and guests lecturers who are active in the industry.